FreeCAD/FreeCAD-documentation/wiki/Artwork_project.md

 There was a proposal to get quantified feedback.
 Several solutions were proposed to gather it, from manually gathering votes in the spreadsheet to automated systems.

-The simplest way to set up a survey is by using the SurveyMonkey service: <https://www.surveymonkey.com/r/MKFDZQX>
+The simplest way to set up a survey is by using the SurveyMonkey service   * <https   *//www.surveymonkey.com/r/MKFDZQX>

 Some contributors forcefully reject the idea of voting, advocating the delegation of the right to decide on Artwork to those who have administrators rights to merge pull requests (mainly yorik and wmayer).